jsom1/jsom1.github.io/_walkthroughs/BoardLight.md

 - SSH on port 22, which uses OpenSSH version 8.2p1 on Ubuntu Linux.
 Recent versions of SSH are usually secure, so we'll leave it aside for now and might come back to it later, when we have credentials or if we don't find anything else.
 - HTTP on port 80, which is an Apache web server version 2.4.41.
 We see "Site doesn't have a title", but that doesn't matter.
 Let's browse to *10.10.11.11* and see what we find.

-I added *10.10.11.11* to my */etc/hosts* file, so I can simple browse to *http://boardlight.htb*.
+I added *10.10.11.11* to my */etc/hosts* file, so I can simply browse to *http://boardlight.htb*.
 We land on a page and see *"Welcome to BOARDLIGHT.
 Boardlight is a cybersecurity consulting firm spacializing in providing cutting-edge security solutions to protect your business from cyber threats"*.
 The menu buttons (Home, About, What we do, and Contact us) are just anchors to sections on the same page.
-Most buttons, like the head icon which looks like a login button, do not work.
+Most buttons, like the head icon which looks like a login button, the Youtube, Linkedin, Facebook buttons, do not work at all.
 If we scroll down the page, there's a "contact us" form:

 <div class="img_container">
 ![web]({{https://jsom1.github.io/}}/_images/htb_board_form.png){: height="400px" width = "500px"}
 </div>

-The fields of this formular are typical candidates for XSS, SQLi, SSTI, ... vulnerabilities.
+The fields of this formular are typical candidates for XSS, SQLi, SSTI, and other kind of vulnerabilities.
-Before trying to detect one of those vulnerabilities, let's start a *dirb* scan to search for other existing directories, as well as an *ffuf* scan to enumerate potential subdomains (I realize afterwards I used the IP address in the commands, but the domain name would also work):
+Before trying to detect one of those, let's start a *dirb* scan to search for other existing directories, as well as an *ffuf* scan to enumerate potential subdomains (I realize afterwards I used the IP address in the commands, but the domain name would also work):

 ```
 sudo dirb http://10.10.11.11 -r